 - offer change agents a new skill to engage the right people, address the right problem, and manage change without resistance;

-- eliminate resistance by eliciting commitment and buy-in at the very beginning of any project or initiative or buy cycle;
+- eliminate resistance by eliciting commitment and buy-in at the very beginning of any project or initiative;

-- enable Responders (facilitated by sellers, change agents, negotiators, or coaches) to simultaneously uncover the unconscious core of the problem and create the necessary change.
+- enable Responders to simultaneously uncover the unconscious core of the problem and create the necessary change on their own.

 Here’s a simple example of the differences between conventional questions and Facilitative Questions:

-Facilitative Question (sequential navigational question used by a facilitator to help responders discover unconscious belief-based criteria): How would you know if it were time to reconsider your hairstyle?
-This question neutrally brings together several indices that might make the responder curious without resistant, offers him the curiosity to examine choices and change possibilities, and compares current choices with past and future choices – all without manipulation, bias, or data gathering, and with no potential threat to the current system.
+Facilitative Question (sequential navigational question used by a facilitator to direct Responders to the exact brain circuitry where their unconscious information is stored): How would you know if it were time to reconsider your hairstyle?
+This question leads the Responder to a larger set of choices, all without manipulation, bias, or data gathering, and with no potential threat to the current system.
 The questioner as the facilitator becomes the change agent/servant leader.

 In the example above, the question How would you know if it were time to reconsider your hairstyle the words ‘how’ ‘know’ ‘if’ ‘time’ ‘reconsider’ are all carefully placed and chosen to be resistance-avoidant, and directed to prior decisions while considering change and obligations.
 And most important, it doesn’t attack current or previous choices.

-The big idea here is the switch from seeking or pushing specific data to being a neutral navigator or Servant Leader to lead a responder through her own values and systems structure toward a potential willingness to change while maintaining Systems Congruence.
+The big idea here is the switch from seeking or pushing specific data to being a neutral navigator or Servant Leader to lead a Responder toward a potential willingness to change while maintaining Systems Congruence.
 After all, there really is no way for an outsider to ever know the full extent – the connections, history, values, complications, etc. – of how someone’s internal system is set up.
 The differences are important:

-- from seeking and pushing content to achieve the influencers goals to facilitating the person’s own discovery of beliefs, values, identity issues and systemic drivers and eliciting (not causing) permanent change;
+- from seeking and pushing content to achieve the influencer’s goals to facilitating the person’s own discovery of beliefs, values, identity issues and systemic drivers, and eliciting (not causing) change;

 - from bias and resistance to participation and creativity;